bgamari/ghc-wiki-import/project-suggestions.md

   - [
     Compiling pattern matching to good decision trees](http://pauillac.inria.fr/~maranget/papers/ml05e-maranget.pdf) by Luc Maranget, ML Workshop 2008

 - **Improve parallel profiling tools**.
-Satnam Singh and Simon Marlow have made a start on some tools for visualising the behaviour of parallel programs, but there is much more to do here, and it'll be eagerly adopted by users.
+Starting with [ ThreadScope](http://research.microsoft.com/en-us/projects/threadscope/), incorporate performance-counter events, visualise more runtime events, include source-code information in the profile.

 - **Implement some low-level C-- optimisations**.
 During 2009 we expect to have the new C-- code generation route in place, and that will open up new opportunities for doing classic compiler-course optimisations on the imperative C-- code.
 There is more than routine stuff here, because we can use our [ generic dataflow framework](http://research.microsoft.com/~simonpj/papers/c--) to do the heavy lifting.
 Here are some [particular ideas for optimisations](back-end-notes) we'd like to implement.